williamchenghu/FSO2021-backend-part4/README.md

 Define a new totalLikes function that receives a list of blog posts as a parameter.
 The function returns the total sum of _likes_ in all of the blog posts.

 Write appropriate tests for the function.
 It's recommended to put the tests inside of a _describe_ block, so that the test report output gets grouped nicely:

+### Step 5

+Define a new _favoriteBlog_ function that receives a list of blogs as a parameter.
+The function finds out which blog has most likes.
+If there are many top favorites, it is enough to return one of them.

+**NB** when you are comparing objects, the [toEqual](https://jestjs.io/docs/en/expect#toequalvalue) method is probably what you want to use, since the [toBe](https://jestjs.io/docs/expect#tobevalue) tries to verify that the two values are the same value, and not just that they contain the same properties.

+Write the tests for this exercise inside of a new _describe_ block.
+Do the same for the remaining exercises as well.